Jacob B. Sweitzer

-Jacob Bowman Sweitzer (July 4, 1821 – November 7, 1888) was a Pennsylvania lawyer and soldier who commanded a regiment and then a brigade in the Army of the Potomac in the American Civil War.
+Jacob Bowman Sweitzer (July 4, 1821 – November 9, 1888) was a Pennsylvania lawyer and soldier who commanded a regiment and then a brigade in the Army of the Potomac in the American Civil War.
 He and his men were significantly engaged at the 1863 Battle of Gettysburg, where they reinforced and helped temporarily stabilize the Union defensive line on the second day of fighting.

 Early life

-Jacob Bowman Sweitzer was born July 4, 1821, in Brownsville, Fayette County, Pennsylvania.
-He was the son of Henry Sweitzer 1780-1852, and Ann Elliott Bowman 1790-1876.
-His Paternal ancestors were George Ludwig "Lewis" Sweitzer 1740-1795, and Conrad Sweitzer/Schweitzer 1706-1770, who arrived in Philadelphia in 1749, from Germany.
+Jacob Bowman Sweitzer was born July 4, 1821, in Brownsville, Pennsylvania.
+He was the son of Henry Sweitzer (1780-1852) and Ann Elliott Bowman (1790-1876).
+His Paternal ancestors were George Ludwig "Lewis" Sweitzer (1740-1795) and Conrad Sweitzer/Schweitzer (1706-1770), who arrived in Philadelphia in 1749 from Germany.
 His brother, Nelson Bowman Sweitzer, who became a career army officer, was born in Brownsville seven years later.
 Jacob Sweitzer studied at Jefferson College, graduating in 1843.

-He later studied law, passed the bar exam, and established a legal practice.
+He later studied law, passed the bar exam, and established a legal practice in Pittsburgh.
+In 1849, he was nominated as U.S. Attorney for the Western District of Pennsylvania by President Zachary Taylor to succeed John L. Dawson.
+Confirmed in 1850, he served until May 9, 1853.

 Civil War

 Sweitzer was named major of the 62nd Pennsylvania Infantry on July 4, 1861.
 He became lieutenant colonel on November 17 of that year and colonel on June 27, 1862.
-Sweitzer served in the Seven Days Battles, being wounded and captured at the Battle of Gaines's Mill.
+Sweitzer served in the Seven Days Battles, being wounded and captured at the Battle of Gaines' Mill.
 After being exchanged on August 15, 1862, he led his regiment in the First Division, V Corps at the Second Battle of Bull Run and at Antietam in the brigade of Brig.
 Gen. Charles Griffin.

 When Griffin became commander of the First Division, Sweitzer was temporarily his successor in brigade command, including at the Battle of Fredericksburg.
 Subsequently, Sweitzer returned to his regimental role.
 He resumed command of the brigade at the Battle of Chancellorsville, succeeding Col. James McQuade.
 (McQuade was senior to Sweitzer, but he had missed Fredericksburg.)